evanxg852000/bitcaskcpp/README.md

 [![Build Status](https://travis-ci.org/evanxg852000/bitcaskcpp.svg?branch=master)](https://travis-ci.org/evanxg852000/bitcaskcpp)

 BitcaskC++ is a c++ implementation of the bistcask storage format.
-You can find the reference paper at [Bash Tehcnology](https://riak.com/assets/bitcask-intro.pdf).
+You can find the reference paper at [Basho Tehcnology](https://riak.com/assets/bitcask-intro.pdf).
 This is a high performance key/value store with a very high write throughput. it includes a library for embeding inside your application and a compatible server (wip).